fabioharams/VMSS-Custom-Windows-Managed-Disk/README.md

 - Updated version of Azure PowerShell [(more information here)](https://docs.microsoft.com/en-us/powershell/azure/install-azurerm-ps?view=azurermps-4.1.0)

-## Important Notes ##

-### Use the same Resource Group ###
-During the deployment of the template you will need to use the same Resource Group.
-This is because the second template to deploy VMSS cannot load an image located on another Resource Group.
-To be fixed later.

 ## Deploy the base image ##

 Click the button bellow to deploy the first template